 Reduces the cost of constructing a floor slab (But not fully economical).

-Helps in the transferring of loads over a wide area.
+It helps in the transferring of loads over a wide area.

 It shows good resistance and cannot slide during the flood.